Cantera/cantera-website/pages/tutorials/yaml/phases.rst

 ``state`` field of ``phase`` entry.

-The thermodynamic state can be set in terms of two of the following properties, with the valid property pairs deplending on the phase model:
+The thermodynamic state can be set in terms of two of the following properties, with the valid property pairs depending on the phase model:

 - ``temperature`` or ``T``
 - ``pressure`` or ``P``